loverdos/aquarium/doc/manual/source/devguide.rst

 The accounting system is a generic event-processing engine that is configured by a DSL.
 The DSL is split in two parts, one for configuring the crediting part of accounting and one for configuring who credits are debitted to user accounts.
+The DSL is mostly based on the
+`YAML <http://en.wikipedia.org/wiki/Yaml>`_ format.
+The DSL supports limited algorithm definitions through a simple imperative language as defined below.

 The following parts are the same for both languages, except if otherwise noted.